joelgibson/IHecke/README.md

 and canonical bases of the Hecke algebra (Using the Soergel convention, so a reader of the book [Introduction to Soergel Bimodules][SBim] should feel at home).
 In addition, it comes bundled with some p-canonical bases for small rank groups (all groups of rank at most 4, excluding F4), and can calculate left, right, and two-sided cells and p-cells.
+It also contains implementations of the antispherical and spherical modules (and their canonical bases), for any parabolic subgroup.

 Two main goals this package has are to (A) present a neat, easy-to-use interface to the user, and (B) have well-organised and easily-extendable internals for a package implementer.
 The user-facing design should be clear enough that it could be used by someone with minimal Magma knowledge, and for example could be used as an aid while reading some chapters of *Introduction to Soergel Bimodules*.
-The internal design should make it straightforward to add new bases, without having to change any existing code (see the implementation of the p-canonical basis in `AlhIHkePCan.m` for an example of this).
+The internal design should make it straightforward to add new bases, without having to change any existing code (see [Defining a new basis](#defining-a-new-basis) below for an example).
 Having outstanding performance is *not* a goal at this time, so don't expect to be able to use this package to generate Kazhdan-Lusztig polynomials for giant groups.
 The internal design is discussed more at [Internals.md](Internals.md).